haiderali-cmyk/distilled_miniLM_it/README.md

 ```

 ### Using local data
 Either download from Hugging Face or point to a local CSV.
 The CSV must contain the column specified by io.text_column (default: text).
+For reference please check template.csv file.
+Script just need text column other columns are not needed (ref. template.csv)
 ```bash
 download:
   hf_dataset: "gsarti/clean_mc4_it"